Thursday, May 19, 2022

 Following President Trump’s last-minute decision to scuttle Afghanistan peace talks between the US and the Taliban, the country’s political future is more uncertain than ever.
 The US-backed government in Kabul controls less than half of the country’s districts.
 The rest are controlled or actively contested by Taliban fighters or warlords.
 Here is a map of who controls what in a country that is still very much up for grabs.

-- what's actually happening inside afghanistan?
+- What's actually happening inside Afghanistan?

 Tags: AfghanistanFreedoms for womenGZERO MediaPolitical sceneSIGNALWomens Rights